 One of the best features about electric scooters is that they require little maintenance.
-However, there are a few things that will help keep your scooter on the road and running smoothly.
+However, there are a few things that will help keep your scooter running smoothly.

 Our electric scooter maintenance article below focuses on this and is split into the two key elements that make up an electric scooter - the battery and then everything else!